-2. Little to No Work Experience
+2. Little to No Work Experience or Community Engagement.

 Most university graduates make the mistake of thinking their degree will be enough to earn them a job.
 However, education is not all that employers are looking for.
 Experience is a vital part of any job application, especially for roles in Architecture.
 While education can give you some of the skills needed to be an Architectural Assistant, having additional experience will make you more desirable to employers and make your application stand out against the rest.

 Look for internships or relevant part-time work that you can take on around your studies can be useful.
 Sometimes, a sandwich course is a good route into the field of work you wish to enter.
 There is a wealth of work experience opportunities available in the industry, especially in London, Edinburgh, Leeds and Manchester – providing you know where and how to look.